 Tomato and Vegetable White Bean Soup

-- 2 Tbsp olive, grape seed, or coconut oil
+- 2 Tbsp olive, avocado, or coconut oil

-- 1/2 tsp each sea salt and black pepper + more to taste
+- 1/2 tsp each sea salt and black pepper (plus more to taste)

 - 1 tsp dried basil, oregano and garlic powder

-Add 2 Tbsp oil, then onion, garlic, carrot and stir.
+- Add oil, then onion, garlic, carrot and stir.
 Season with salt, pepper, and spices and stir again to coat.

-Cook for another at least another 10 minutes to let the flavors meld, and then add kale, stir, and cover.
+- Cook for at least another 10 minutes to let the flavors meld, and then add kale, stir, and cover.
 Cook for 5 minutes more.